ajchen97/data-analysis-and-visualization-projects/8-week-sql-challenge/02_pizza_runner/pizza_runner_results.md

 | --------------------- |
 | Cheese                |

-**4. Generate an order item for each record in the customers_orders table in the format of one of the following: (Meat Lovers), (Meat Lovers - Exclude Beef), (Meat Lovers - Extra Bacon), (Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers)**
+**4. Generate an order item for each record in the customers_orders table in the format of one of the following:**
+- Meat Lovers
+- Meat Lovers - Exclude Beef
+- Meat Lovers - Extra Bacon
+- Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers)

 ```sql

 ```

 **5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients (For example: "Meat Lovers: 2xBacon, Beef, ... , Salami")**
 ```sql

 ```

 **6. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?**
 ```sql

 ```

 ### D. Pricing and Ratings